Expert marketing authorisation support for life science products in the EU, UK and Switzerland

 Pharmacovigilance & risk management

-• Provide EU QPPV services and set up a compliant pharmacovigilance system
+• Set up a compliant pharmacovigilance system

 • Establish and maintain the Pharmacovigilance System Master File (PSMF)